 by 15 November (students starting in January)

 The course schedules are published in June (Autumn semester) and November (spring semester).
-You should have checked for overlapping classes when completing the course plan in Mobility Online.
 Some clashes may be possibe to handle, but many overlapping classes request that you probably will have to make a change in your plan.

 Courses for incoming exchange students

-The course selection for the following academic year is published in the spring each year, usually in May/early June.
+The course catalogiu is found in Weboodi.
+The course selection for the following academic year is published in the spring each year, usually in May.
 The Autumn semester comprises period 1 & 2 and the Spring semester period 3 & 4.
 Note that the courses are subject to change every year.
 You have to plan following the current academic year Study Handbook until the upcoming will be published.